-First, I’d like to add a bit of context.
+First, I'd like to add a bit of context.
 As already mentioned in previous articles, I wrote my master thesis in cooperation with Brandwatch.
-That’s why I spent my time in the Stuttgart and Brighton offices, which couldn’t be more different in terms of structure and headcount.
+That's why I spent my time in the Stuttgart and Brighton offices, which couldn't be more different in terms of structure and headcount.
 While Stuttgart consists mainly of about two dozens developers, Brighton accommodates about 10x as many people from all departments.
 I have learned a bunch of lessons at both locations which motivates this article.
-I’d like to portray the learnings with some stories — the rest is hidden in the subtext 😉.
+I'd like to portray the learnings with some story-telling.

 Family ⋂ Friends